Jim Malatras

-James J. Malatras (born 1977) is an American government official and university administrator who was the Chancellor of the State University of New York (SUNY) system from August 2020 until his resignation in January 2022.
+James J. Malatras (born 1977) is an American former academic administrator.
+He served as the 14th chancellor of the State University of New York from August 2020 to January 2022 and as the 5th president of Empire State College from July 2019 to August 2020.

-Malatras received his Ph.D from the Rockefeller College of Public Affairs & Policy and subsequently worked as a policy advisor in the Governor Andrew Cuomo administration until his appointment as chancellor of SUNY.
-On December 9.
-2021, Jim Malatras released his statement for resignation as SUNY's Chancellor effective January 14, 2022.
+Malatras received a Ph.D from the Rockefeller College of Public Affairs and Policy.
+In 2017, Malatras was elected as a fellow of the National Academy of Public Administration.

 Early life and education

 Malatras was born in Westwood, New Jersey and grew up in the Lower Hudson Valley region of New York.
 Graduating from the Ellenville Central School District.
 He studied at the University at Albany, earning bachelor's and master's degrees in political science.
 He then worked as a staff member for Assemblymember Richard L. Brodsky from 2000 to 2007.
 During that time, he earned a Ph.D. from Albany's Rockefeller College of Public Affairs & Policy.